phortx/riven/README.md

 - If you got Arch Linux, you can just install the packages `wkhtmltopdf-static`and `icu48` from the AUR.

-- If you got a Linux Distribution or OSX you may compile `wkhtmltopdf` from the sources.
-See http://stackoverflow.com/questions/10981960/wkhtmltopdf-patched-qt.
+- If you got another Linux Distribution (like Ubuntu) or OSX you have compile `wkhtmltopdf` from the sources.
+See http://natepinchot.com/2014/01/31/building-static-wkhtmltopdf/.
+This may take some time: On my i7, 16GB RAM, SSD Notebook it took about 20 minutes.

 - Otherwise, you should download `wkhtmltopdf` from the [official website](http://wkhtmltopdf.org/downloads.html).